learyjk/is-this-a-pidgeon/README.md

 - [] - Add functionality to the `IsPidgeon` component that will tell the user whether a given image is or is not a pidgeon using the output from the `isPidgeonTest` function that is provided.
 - [] - Create a list in the `BirdList` component that dynamically renders images that have been tested.
 (Use the data from sampleData.js for now).
 - [] - Allow users to switch between the two views using the `Show me my Birds` and `Is this a Pidgeon?` buttons in the navbar:
-  - [] - `Is this a Pidgeon?` displays the `IsPidgeon` component and allows users to get a prediction on whether an image is a pidgeon or not.
+  - [] - `Pidgeon Tester` displays the `IsPidgeon` component and allows users to get a prediction on whether an image is a pidgeon or not.
   - [] - `Show me my Birds` displays the `BirdList` component and displays a list of tested images.